 Age Pension Indexation Estimator

-This tool shows the possible impact on Age Pension rates from pension indexation and changes to deeming rates which apply from 20 September 2025
+This tool estimates the possible impact on the Age Pension from pension indexation and changes to deeming rates on 20 March 2026.

-The Federal Government adjusts pension payments twice a year (20 March and September) to account for changes in living costs.
+The Federal Government adjusts Age Pension payments twice a year (20 March and September) to account for changes in living costs.
 This is called indexation.

-This estimator allows you to see how much your pension may change based on indexation and any changes to deeming rates.
+This estimator allows you to see how much your pension may change based on indexation and changes to deeming rates.
+You can see how much a deeming rate increase might affect your pension by selecting different scenarios after entering basic details.

 Age Pension Indexation Estimator: